 As before, select the model change layer to evaluate flame length reduction.
-Now compare the original untreated landscape with this new treated landscape.
-What you'll really want to know is how much of an affect this added treatment of low severity wildfire, or a broadcast burn, will have compared to just the light thinning and pile burn applied earlier.
+What you'll really want to know is how much of an effect this added treatment of low severity wildfire, or a broadcast burn, will have compared to just the light thinning and pile burn applied earlier.
 You'll need to compare the first treatment to the second one to answer this.